AdilsonFuxe/file-upload/readme.md

 - **Hexagonal Architecture**: Used to create a modular and scalable code structure.
 - **SOLID Principles**: Applied to ensure a robust and maintainable software design.
 - **Design Patterns**: Implemented to solve common problems efficiently.
+- **Functional Programming**: Leveraged to write concise, predictable, and testable code.
+It emphasizes the use of pure functions, immutability, and higher-order functions to enhance code modularity and reliability.
 - **Automated Testing with Jest**: Used to ensure code quality.
 - **Database with MongoDB**: Integrated for data management.
 - **Containerization with Docker and Docker Compose**: Used to ensure portability and ease of deployment.